A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Introduction

+An explicit construction of elliptic (or maybe hyperbolic) lower dimensional tori may be useful in many cases.
+We pay some attention to (a)~the problem of the long term stability of orbits in the planetary system, and (b)~the possible application to the search for orbits suitable for spatial missions.

-When one is interested in showing the long term stability of a planetary system, the construction of a normal form related to some fixed elliptic torus could be a relevant milestone.
-In fact, it is possible to ensure the effective stability in the neighborhood of such an invariant surface by implementing a partial construction of the Birkhoff's normal form (see, e.g.,~\cite{Jor-Vil-1997.2} and~\cite{Gio-Loc-San-2009}, where this approach is used in order to study the stability nearby an invariant KAM torus having maximal dimension).
-For what concerns our Solar System, such an approach might be applied to some asteroids with small orbital eccentricities and inclinations.
+Concerning the long term stability of a planetary system, the construction of a normal form related to some fixed elliptic torus could be a relevant milestone.
+It is indeed possible to ensure the effective stability in the neighborhood of such an invariant surface by implementing a partial construction of the Birkhoff normal form.
+A similar approach in the neighborhood of either a maximal dimensional KAM torus or of the circular orbits has been worked out, e.g., in~\cite{Jor-Vil-1997.2}, \cite{Gio-Loc-San-2009} and~\cite{Gio-Loc-San-2010}.
+Concerning our Solar System, such an approach might be applied to some asteroids with small orbital eccentricities and inclinations.
 However, as explained in~\cite{San-Loc-Gio-2010}, this same approach can not yet succeed in proving the long-time stability of the major planets of our Solar System.

-The location of the elliptic tori can be useful also for practical purposes.
-In fact, the regions close to them are exceptionally stable, being mainly filled by invariant tori of maximal dimension.
-Therefore, they can be of interest for spatial missions aiming, for instance, to observe asteroids not far from the elliptic tori.
-Moreover, our technique should adapt quite easily also to the construction of hyperbolic tori that can be used in the design of spacecraft missions with transfers requiring low energy.
-Also in view of this kind of applications, lower dimensional tori of elliptic, hyperbolic and mixed type have been studied in the vicinity of the Lagrangian points for both the restricted three--body problem and the bicircular restricted four-body problem (see, e.g.,~\cite{Jor-Vil-1997.1}, \cite{Jor-Vil-1998}, \cite{Cas-Jor-2000} and~\cite{Gab-Jor-2001}).
+Concerning spatial missions, the strong stability of the regions close to elliptic invariant tori may be very useful in identifying stable orbits.
+Moreover, our technique should also adapt quite easily to the construction of hyperbolic tori that can be used in the design of spacecraft missions requiring low energy transfers.
+We also recall that lower dimensional tori of elliptic, hyperbolic and mixed type have been studied in the vicinity of the Lagrangian points for both the restricted three-body problem and the bicircular restricted four-body problem (see, e.g.,~\cite{Jor-Vil-1997.1}, \cite{Jor-Vil-1998}, \cite{Cas-Jor-2000} and~\cite{Gab-Jor-2001}).